Mission

 Educating since 2008

-The Original Bean To Bar World Map App
+The Original Bean To Bar Map App

 While hosting my tastings, people would often ask where they can locate the makers of the incredible chocolate they tasted.
 If they lived in Vancouver, I could easily point to the few local ones which existed at the time.
 However, many people were from out of town.
 And what if people were to travel to places abroad and wished to discover makers there?
 It was a real challenge for consumers to find the makers, and for makers to be found!